Everyday Healthy Recipes

 • Best served immediately.
 Leftovers can be refrigerated for up to 3 days.
 If the mixture thickens add a little water to loosen it.

-• Freeze your skillet unstuffed cabbage for up to 3 months.
+• Freeze your unstuffed cabbage roll for up to 3 months.

 Optional extras

-I kept this unstuffed cabbage recipe simple and did not use much in the way of herbs, but marjoram, thyme, tarragon (approx. 1 tsp each) or garlic will all work in this dish.
+I kept this recipe simple and did not use much in the way of herbs, but marjoram, thyme, tarragon (approx. 1 tsp each) or garlic will all work in this dish.

 Related recipes